Kamala Harris Buys Lunch For Beto O’Rourke’s Campaign In A Show Of Solidarity After El Paso Massacre

 According to The Inquisitr, O’Rourke blasted the president during a segment on CNN’s State of the Union.
 O’Rourke explained to Jake Tapper that “we have to acknowledge the hatred, the open racism that we’re seeing,” and added that “there is an environment of it in the United States.”

-On Tuesday, the former Texas lawmaker doubled down on his claims that Trump is a racist president, even comparing him to former president Andrew Johnson, a notoriously racist president.
+On Tuesday, the former Texas lawmaker doubled down on his claims that Trump is a racist president, even comparing him to former President Andrew Johnson, a notorious racist.

 You cannot leave it up to me.
 Members of the press: You too have to call him out for being the most racist president since Andrew Johnson. pic.twitter.com/bsrrth4p0K